 - The music of the spheres is always around us, but not everyone can hear it.
 The tone of each planet is created by its velocity as it moves around the sun.

 - The Ohm tone is the sound the earth makes on its journey.
 The body knows what to do with the tone because of sympathetic resonance (an agreement in the harmony).

 - We speak to each other in social rhythms and tempos.
-When conversations get out of synch it can lead to boredom, depression, or fatigue.
+When conversations get out of sync it can lead to boredom, depression, or fatigue.

 Sound Healing Tools

 There are a variety of tools and techniques used in music therapy to balance the frequencies within the body; to encourage a deep, peaceful meditative state; and/or to energize and uplift the spirit.